It’s good to see you’re reading.

 It ranks just ahead of our ability to remove unwanted body hair, and just behind our general reluctance to settle disputes by scrabbling up a tree and hurling our feces.

 Note: I feel I should point out that hurling feces can be a very effective tool in certain situations— I have a few aunts with uncanny accuracy.

 Imagine some of the ways lacking the ability to read and write well can be detrimental to your happiness:

 - The annoying pile of traffic tickets that results because you think the stop sign reads: Floor It, Cowboy.

 - The comic hilarity that is Marmaduke, is nothing more to you than a bunch of confused scribbles about a big clumsy dog.

 - When you tell people you read Playboy for the articles, you’re only lying slightly if you can actually read.

-- Instead of being vessels for whimsical Eastern wisdom, fortunes cookies are just bits of baked crap.
+- Instead of being vessels for whimsical Eastern wisdom, fortune cookies are just bits of baked crap.

 - Limericks.
 What kind of life is it without the ability to read limericks?